Zyhlibrary/FAEP/README.md

 Complete videos (include simulation experiments and real-world experiments): [video](https://www.youtube.com/watch?v=0Y671mEwJ_A).

-Our paper is currently under review by the journal, but the **pre-print version** of our paper is available to the public in the **arXiv**.
+Our paper is currently under review by journal, but the **pre-print version** of our paper is available to the public in the **arXiv**.
 Please cite our paper if you use this project in your research:
 - [Autonomous Exploration Method for Fast Unknown Environment Mapping by Using UAV Equipped with Limited FOV Sensor](https://arxiv.org/abs/2302.02293), Yinghao Zhao, Li Yan, Hong Xie, Jicheng Dai, Pengcheng Wei.

 ```